Lanka PM Mahinda Rajapaksa proposes to curb presidential powers amid anti-govt protests | Politics

 - Sri Lanka

-Sri Lanka's embattled Prime Minister Mahinda Rajapaksa on Tuesday proposed to restore the 19th amendment to the Constitution to curb presidential powers and empower Parliament as protests intensified in the island nation against his government over its handling of the economy.
+Sri Lanka's embattled Prime Minister Mahinda Rajapaksa on Tuesday proposed to restore the 19th Amendment to the Constitution to curb the powers of his younger brother Gotabaya Rajapaksa and empower Parliament, as protests intensified against the government over its handling of the country's debt-ridden economy.

+Sri Lanka is grappling with unprecedented economic turmoil since independence from Britain in 1948.
+The crisis is caused in part by a lack of foreign currency, which has meant that the country cannot afford to pay for imports of staple foods and fuel, leading to acute shortages and very high prices.

-Addressing parliament on the first day after the traditional Sinhala and Tamil New Year, Prime Minister Rajapaksa said it is important that a solution to the multiple crises is found on a solid economic, political and social foundation.
+Addressing Parliament on the first day after the traditional Sinhala and Tamil New Year, Prime Minister Mahinda Rajapaksa, 76, said it is important that a solution to the multiple crises is found on a solid economic, political and social foundation.

 "I believe a constitutional change must take place.
-As a start, I believe implementing the 19th Amendment with necessary and timely changes is the best short-term solution for the current situation in the country," said Premier Rajapaksa.
+As a start, I believe implementing the 19th Amendment with necessary and timely changes is the best short term solution for the current situation in the country," he said.

-"I believe that 19A has to be revived with certain amendments as a short-term solution,'' he told the House.
+"It is my belief that 19A has to be revived with certain amendments as a short term solution,'' he told the House.

 The 19A adopted in 2015 pruned presidential powers by empowering Parliament above the executive president.

-However, 19A was scrapped after his brother Gotabaya Rajapaksa won the November 2019 presidential election.
+However, the 19A was scrapped after Mahinda Rajapaksa's younger brother Gotabaya Rajapaksa won the November 2019 presidential election.

 "With the blessings of the president, we must walk towards broader constitutional reform in the future," said the prime minister.

-"Several party leaders called for the drafting of a new Constitution as a long-term measure and the strengthening of Parliament by bringing in the twenty-first amendment to the Constitution as a short-term mechanism," Abeywardana said.
+"A number of party leaders called for the drafting of a new Constitution as a long term measure and the strengthening of Parliament by bringing in the twenty-first amendment to the Constitution as a short term mechanism," Abeywardana said.

 "The only request I have is, respectfully, abolish the 20th Amendment as soon as possible to bring in the 19th amendment," said Wickremesinghe.